mythic-smh/Ghoster/README.md

-# Ghoster how to play.
+# How to play Ghoster!

 When you first start the game you will have to write your name and for the basics: